Lund, Nevada: History

-Lund was settled in 1898 on land that the United States government had given the Church of Jesus Christ of Latter-day Saints (Mormons) in lieu of land that had been confiscated under the Edmunds–Tucker Act.
-The first settlers were members of the Church of Jesus Christ of Latter-day Saints, and the Church still has a ward in Lund.
+Lund was settled in 1898 on land that the United States government had given the Church of Jesus Christ of Latter-day Saints (LDS Church) in lieu of land that had been confiscated under the Edmunds–Tucker Act.
+The first settlers were Latter-day Saints, and the LDS Church still has a ward in Lund.

 On June 24, 2020, the Brown Fire threatened Lund, resulting in residents on the south side being evacuated from their homes.
 Residents were allowed to return that evening.
 The Brown Fire burned over 8000 acre.

 Education

 The co-located Lund Elementary School (K-5) and Lund High School (6-12) operate as Lund Combined Schools, part of the White Pine County School District.
 Lund Grade School, built in 1915, operated for 90 years until 2005.
 The school building was added to the National Register of Historic Places in 2018 after being nominated by local residents.